Jordan Shlain: SeniorWell, On Call San Francisco, MedicinePlanet, Private Medical

 Shlain made house calls to geriatric patients during his residency, and in 1996 founded a telemedicine service, SeniorWell, to help doctors communicate with older adults.

 In 1998, he learned that the Mandarin Oriental in downtown San Francisco had no house doctor for guests needing medical attention.
 He successfully pitched his services and became the on-call doctor for the hotel, where he was trained in hospitality practices by the concierge.
 In 1999, based on his experience at the Mandarin Oriental, he founded San Francisco On Call Medical Group.
 At the same time, he was the California medical director for Lufthansa and a member of the board of directors for the San Francisco Medical Society.

 Shlain co-founded MedicinePlanet, a website that provided global medical information for international travelers, in 2000.
 He served as MedicinePlanet's CEO until 2001, when he left to focus on San Francisco On Call, which had become Current Health to reflect its expansion beyond the Bay area.
 He founded Private Medical in 2002.
+As of 2024, Private Medical had more than 1000 member families, and offices in San Francisco, Silicon Valley, Santa Monica, Beverly Hills, New York, and Miami.

-HealthLoop, San Francisco Health Systems Board, Covid-19 and public health
+HealthLoop, San Francisco Health Systems Board

 In 2008 Gavin Newsom, then the mayor of San Francisco, appointed Shlain to the Health Services Systems Board.
 As commissioner from 2010-2014, he developed policy and oversaw the allocation of healthcare funds for more than 45,000 city workers.
 It was his second governmental position: a 2004 appointee of Willie Brown, he set entertainment and nightlife policy for the city and county of San Francisco as president of the San Francisco Entertainment Commission.

 In 2008, Shlain developed the prototype for HealthLoop, a SaaS platform for doctors that used patient feedback and tracking data to monitor clinical areas of concern and facilitate follow-up.
 Shlain served as CEO of the company.
 An early application of AI, he was awarded a patent for pre-visit and follow-up systems and digital technology in 2013.
 A study in the Journal of Arthroplasty found that the platform significantly improved patient outcomes and reduced healthcare costs.
 HealthLoop was acquired by GetWellNetwork in 2018.

+Covid-19, public health, DOC, Eat Real

 Shlain treated coronavirus patients as a frontline volunteer at clinics and facilities including NewYork-Presbyterian Hospital at the height of the COVID-19 pandemic in New York City.
 During the pandemic, he wrote about healthcare and health policy, served on expert panels, and sat for interviews with print and broadcast media outlets including USA Today, The Globe and Mail, and the BBC.
 In addition, he co-wrote an April 2020 op-ed for The New York Times that argued for smart quarantine, and published Dispatches from the Front, a series of articles about staying healthy during the pandemic.

-Shlain continued to build Private Medical while running HealthLoop and during his tenure as commissioner of the Health Systems Board.
-As of 2024, Private Medical had more than 1000 member families, and offices in San Francisco, Silicon Valley, Santa Monica, Beverly Hills, New York, and Miami.